-Meetings to keep researchers up to date on current protocols and research requirements.
-Meetings are held beginning at 10:00 a.m. unless otherwise noted.
+The quarterly meetings keep researchers up to date on current protocols and research requirements.
+Meetings commence at 10:00 a.m., unless otherwise noted.

 A list of ongoing funding opportunities both within UFCD and through outside sources.

-An ongoing CTSI Seminar Series is coordinated by the UF CTSI’s Pilot and Collaborative Projects Program to promote the CTSI goals of increased clinical and translational research at UF
+An ongoing CTSI Seminar Series is coordinated by UF CTSI’s Pilot and Collaborative Projects Program to promote the CTSI goals of increased clinical and translational research at UF.

-The Dean’s Research Seminar Series provides an educational opportunity that is open to all UFCD faculty, students and staff.
-Guest speakers are experts that have made significant contributions to research in their academic field of study.
-The goal of the program is to disseminate information about current cutting-edge research in a field of dentistry and related disciplines.
+The Distinguished Scientist Lecture Series provides an educational opportunity that is open to all UFCD faculty, students and staff.
+Guest speakers are experts who have made significant contributions to research in their academic field of study.
+The goal of the program is to disseminate information about current cutting-edge research in the field of dentistry and related disciplines.

 A list of faculty interests and links to thier research websites.

-The comprehensive training program in oral biology provides a series of pre- and postdoctoral training opportunities in research areas that directly relate to oral health and diseases.
+The comprehensive training program in oral biology provides a series of pre and post-doctoral training opportunities in research areas directly related to oral health and diseases.
 Our programs produce highly skilled and interactive scientists who are prepared to generate new knowledge and translate their discoveries to advances in the detection, prevention, treatment and cure of diseases and abnormalities of the oral and craniofacial complex.

 Introduces undergraduate students at the University of Florida to the exciting world of academic research.In the Program, students work one-on-one with UF faculty on selected research projects.